 Early on the morning of the 29th I was at Cheltenham Spa Station.
 I had tweaked my train booking so that I had roughly half an hour to change trains at Birmingham, but the train was late arriving at Cheltenham and that cut my changing time down to 20 minutes.
 I was curious about what Birmingham New Street Station looked like now that it was finally completed as I had last passed through it in mid June 2015 and it was a real mess.
 Hopefully things were better now.

 Upon arrival I dashed upstairs into the concourse and out the main entrance to the station (I may be incorrect about it being the main entrance).
 I got very disorientated when I saw that they had added a giant alien eyeball onto the front of the station!

-Still, it is a major improvement, and the platforms are much lighter now than they were before.
-It is still a horrible crowded and frenetic place
+Still, it is a major improvement, and the platforms are much lighter now than they were before but it is still a horrible crowded and frenetic place.

 The train to Liverpool from Birmingham stopped at: Smethwick Gatton Bridge, Woolverhampton, Penkridge, Stafford, Crewe, Winsford Hartsford (Cheshire), Acton Bridge, Runcorn, Liverpool South Parkway and finally Liverpoool Lime Street.
 It was roughly a 2 hour train journey excluding train changes.

 When I was doing my navigation I had marked a number of places that I wanted to see, and I had planned to do them over the 3 days that I had.
 The big unknown was the weather though, it was overcast in Cheltenham when I left, although Liverpool appeared to be clear which was forecast to change.
 I would really have to play the weather by ear.
 My goals were: The waterfront with associated War Memorials and statues, the Anglican and Catholic Cathedrals, a ferry ride, the Cenotaph, museums, and anything else that caught my wandering eye.